cdnexperts/cdnselector/README.md

 * Failover to a backup CDN in the event that the primary CDN is unavailable or too busy to serve.
 This can allow the capacity of your in-house CDN to be augmented by that of a global CDN in times of peak demand.
 * Real-time control over CDN selection - at the flick of a switch traffic can be directed to an alternative CDN.
 This can be used to ensure service continuity in the event of a CDN failure, or as a tool to aid migration to a new CDN provider.
 * Secured access to content using Token Authentication.
 Inbound requests can be authenticated to ensure that the content is being requested by an authorized user.
 CDN Selector automatically generates the appropriate token format for the target CDN.
+* Load Balancing traffic  across multiple CDNs (e.g, 50% traffic to CDN A, 30% to CDN B, and 20% to CDN C).
+This can also be used to keep content 'fresh' in your backup CDN by sending a small number of requests in the event of failover.

 Features that may appear in future releases include: